Vasavi175/CodeClause_Object_Detection_System/README.md

 # object_detection

-## The object detection project is about detecting the objects such as car and traffic signals in the images
+## The object detection project is about detecting the objects such as car and traffic signals from the images

 # Overview